jw120/mal/jw-racket/README.md

 * Decide how much to error check functions vs relying on underlying Racket exceptionsst

-* Not implemented - meta data for lists and vectors (just done for functions)
+* Not implemented - meta data for lists/vectors/hash-maps/atoms (just done for functions)

 * Defined a nil object.
 In Racket we have null which is the empty list and #f.
 Mal has '() and nil and #f all different.
 * Similar for whitespace